TomHarrop/tomharrop.github.io/index.md

 high-performance computing for bioinformatics.
 I’m also experienced with bash scripting and \*nix system administration.

+I am currently using my strategic development and user support skills in the context of a team working to provide national bioinformatics infrustructure, in collaboration with a distributed global team.

-I am skilled at the entire wet-lab workflow for producing short and long read sequencing libraries, from nucleic acid extraction to library preparation and running sequencing instruments.
-I generate data using 2<sup>nd</sup>- and 3<sup>rd</sup>-generation sequencing.
+I am skilled at the entire wet-lab workflow for producing short and long read sequencing libraries, from nucleic acid extraction to library preparation and running instruments for 2<sup>nd</sup>- and 3<sup>rd</sup>-generation sequencing.
 I have experience with classical genetic approaches with live organisms, including transformation, crosses, microdissection and bioassays.

-I enjoy communicating complex bioinformatics and genetic results to stakeholders and students.
+I enjoy communicating complex bioinformatics and genetic results to research partners, external stakeholders and students.
 I visualise and share my results with ggplot2, Markdown, Pandoc, TeX and a bit of html & css.
 I teach complex bioinformatics algorithms to postgraduate students in classroom and one-on-one settings.

 <!-- I use git, Snakemake, Singularity and Docker to keep my work reproducible.
 I've used job schedulers like SLURM, LSF and SGE for managing jobs in high-performance computing environments.